Build a product details page with Hydrogen

 This delay happens because Remix is responding to the URL change, running the

 loader() function, and passing that data down to the React component.
 Even when all servers and APIs are fast, this process isn't instant.
-Because you know that the selection will be successful, you can update the UI without waiting for a server response.
+Because you know that the selection will usually be successful, you can update the UI without waiting for a server response.
 Remix's Optimistic UI pattern is perfect for this use case.
 Next you'll add the

 useNavigation() hook and update the logic that reads the search parameters.